Sam-Dragon/cloud/gcp/IAM.md

 > User Identity Management
 - Google Workspace [GSuite]
-- External Identity Providers [Active Directory or Azure Active Directory]
+- Corporate Directory Federation : federate cloud identity or google workspace with external identity provider such as Active Directory or Azure Active Directory
-  - Enable Single Sign On

 > Organization Policy Service
-- It is global constraints
-- To apply constraints on all resources accross the organizations
+- It is global constraints [centralized constraints on the resources]
+- Example: Deny Service Account Creation,
 - Organization Policy Administrator role
+- organization policy overrides all the constraints specified by IAM (OR) ACL

+# Billing Account
+- It can be associated with one or more projects
+- organization can have multiple billing accounts
+- Types: Self Served [Credit Card, Bank Account] or Invoiced [Large organizations]
+- billing data can be exported to BigQuery [Visualization] (OR) Cloud Storage[History/Archiving]
+- billing exports type - BigQuery Export (OR) File Export to Cloud Storage

+# Scenario
+- App Engine Deployer -> Deploy the apps but cant shift traffic
+- App Engine Service Admin -> It can shift traffic but cant deploy
+- IAM Group -> In case of providing access to operations team for production access
+- IAM Role -> In case of providing access to specific team member for production access
+- Viewer -> Auditor role to read  but no edit access for all resources
+- Cloud Storage Viewer -> project A wants to access cloud storage of project B